 It can be very difficult to establish to a jury’s satisfaction that a defective product caused your auto accident, and in Florida, you also have a relatively short time in which you are permitted to file suit – the statute of limitations on product liability lawsuits is only four years.
 Still, it is possible to prevail in this type of case, most often using accident reconstruction or other expert testimony, which can establish that the defect existed and that it played a role in your accident.
 In order to prevail, you must show that the product (the part or the car) was dangerous in its current condition, and that you did not assume any kind of risk knowingly.

 Generally, if you can show either that the product was unreasonably dangerous as designed (in other words, that the product did not perform as a reasonable consumer would expect it to if used exactly as it should be), or that the product should not have left the manufacturing facility in an unreasonably dangerous condition, you have a chance at prevailing.
 Still, having a knowledgeable attorney on your side can make all the difference.

 Call A Winter Park Product Liability Lawyer Today

 Auto accidents are often preventable, but if yours was due to a defect in your car, it should have been doubly avoidable.
 If you have been injured in a defective car, the Winter Park car crash lawyers at Hornsby Law Group can sit down with you, and try to help you determine what your best options are going forward.
-Call us today at 866-300-5468 for a free consultation.
+Contact us today for a free consultation.